 By the time we were through with the eastern wing, we were quite exhausted.
 It didn’t help that there weren’t too many places to sit, either.
 So we decided to call it day and head back home.
 We had spent just under two hours at the museum, and were grateful that we hadn’t let the central block deter us from exploring it further.

-IQ’s top tips for the Salar Jung Museum
+IQ’s top tips for a morning inside Salar Jung Museum

 - It’s not a good idea to visit in summer.
 Not many parts of the museum are air-conditioned, and just waiting in line at the entrance can be torture.